FIXTradingCommunity/fix-orchestra-spec/v1-0-DRAFT/orchestra_spec.md

     group, an entry is indexed or an entry may be selected by a conditional expression (see below).

-The high-level qualifier for a received message is in, and the high-level qualifier for an outbound message is out.
+The high-level qualifier for a received message is "in", and the high-level qualifier for an outbound message is "out".
 In implementations, the scope of a message may be implicit, making the high-level qualifier unnecessary.
 Then a field can simply be referenced by name.
 However, qualification is needed if for example, an expression about a field in an outgoing response message refers to a field in its inbound request.

-Example: TradSesStatus

 #### Repeating group entry selection